Quartic First-Order Methods for Low-Rank Minimization: Quartic Geometries for Low-Rank Minimization

-The Bregman iteration map \eqref{eq:bregman_prox} associated to the kernel $h_u$ can be computed easily in closed form.
-We give its expression in the unconstrained case \cite{Bolte2018}. \begin{proposition}[Bregman iteration map for $h_u$, unconstrained case] Assume that there is no penalty term, i.e. that $g \equiv 0$.
-The Bregman iteration map of the universal kernel $h_u$ is given by
+where we used the submultiplicative property of the Frobenius norm, and our choice of parameters $\alpha,\sigma$.
+Combining \eqref{eq:hess_h} and \eqref{eq:hess_f_maj} gives that for all $X, U \in \reals^{n\times r}$, hence that $f$ is $1$-smooth relatively to $h$ \cite{Bauschke2017}. \end{proof} The Bregman iteration map \eqref{eq:bregman_prox} associated with the kernel $h_N$ can be computed easily in closed form.
+We give its expression in the unconstrained case~\cite{Bolte2018}. \begin{proposition}[Bregman iteration map for $h_N$, unconstrained case] Assume that there is no penalty term, i.e., that $g \equiv 0$.
+The Bregman iteration map of the norm kernel $h_N$ with step size $\lambda > 0$ is given by where and $\tau_\sigma(c)$ denotes the unique real solution $z$ to the cubic equation $z^2(z-\sigma) = c$. \end{proposition}